silarsis/assistant/README.md

 keys or configurations as needed.
 You can find them in each of the sub-directories from the main dir.
 The critical one is the one in the root of the project.

+There are multiple profiles in the docker-compose file - if you want to run a local text to speech, for instance, you can use `docker compose --profile tts` for build and up commands, if you want persistent memory for conversation add `motorhead`.

 To run the client, cd into the client/ directory and run `pip install -r requirements.txt` followed by `python ./client-kv.py`

 ## Goals